Simon Poidevin: Australia

-Poidevin missed national selection for Australia's first Test of the 1991 season against Wales, with Australian selectors choosing Jeff Miller as Australia's openside flanker for their first Test against Wales, thus breaking apart the New South Wales back row of Poidevin, Willie Ofahengaue, and Tim Gavin.
+Poidevin missed national selection for Australia's first Test of the 1991 season against Wales, with Australian selectors choosing Jeff Miller as Australia's openside flanker for their first Test against Wales, thus breaking apart the New South Wales back row of Poidevin, Viliami Ofahengaue, and Tim Gavin.
 Australia defeated Wales 63–6 and Miller was acclaimed Australia's man of the match.

 Following Australia's victory over Wales, Miller was controversially dropped from the Australian rugby union side in favour of Poidevin for Australia's one-off Test against 1991 Five Nations Champions England.

 Miller's dropping caused controversy following his man of the match performance, and many Queenslanders expressed their disapproval of Australia coach Bob Dwyer's selection.
 Queensland captain Michael Lynagh went public criticising Dwyer for dropping Miller.

 Dwyer explained his selection by stating that, ‘England pose a great threat close to the scrum and we need to combat that.
 For that reason, we need Poidevin ahead of Miller, just for his strength.’

 Poidevin's return to the Australian side marked the first time he played for the national team since the one-off 1989 Bledisloe Cup Test.
 It also marked a rare time when Poidevin was selected in the openside flanker position for Australia (Poidevin generally played on the blindside).
 Australia defeated England 40–15 at the Sydney Football Stadium in which Poidevin suffered a pinched nerve in his shoulder during the 60th minute of the Test.
 Gordon Bray said on commentary during the match: 'Simon Poidevin – maybe not 100 per cent – but I'll tell you, they'll need a crowbar to get Poido off the field.'

 Poidevin then played in the first Bledisloe Cup Test of 1991 at the Sydney Football Stadium, with Australia victorious over New Zealand 21–12.
 Poidevin opposed All Black Michael Jones, then widely regarded the best flanker in the world.

 Poidevin played in the second Bledisloe Cup Test played in Auckland, which New Zealand won 6–3.
 In For Love Not Money, Poidevin criticised the performance of Scottish referee Ken McCarthy "for effectively destroying the Test as a spectacle."
 Poidevin wrote that: